moebiussurfing/ofxSurfingPresetsLite/README.md

 ## Overview

-A simple class to handle `ofParameter` presets with some helpers.
+A simple class to handle an `ofParameterGroup` presets with some helpers to randomize and kit organization.

-This class is separated from [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers).
+This class is based on and separated from [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers).

 ## Screenshots
 ![](1_Example_Presets_ofxGui/Capture.PNG)